 We also know that endometriosis is estrogen dependent, which is a hormone that is sensitive to environmental endocrine disruptors.
 It may be possible that the effect of environmental toxins on hormone balance contributes to disease progression.

 Endometriosis does have a relationship to estrogen dominance and getting estrogen back in balance is one of the keys to treatment.
+We now understand that endometrial lesions can produce their own estrogen, which further lends to the symptoms of this condition.

 Read more on Detoxing Your Hormone for Better Hormones.